mikerenfro/gset-2023-hpc/chess-demo/README.md

 Requires
 Python 3.7+ because of python-chess library,
-MPI build of Stockfish from cluster branch of Stockfish GitHub repository, Slurm in an HPC environment (assumes 96 cores are available on each node).
+MPI build of Stockfish from cluster branch of Stockfish GitHub repository, Slurm in an HPC environment.

 1. Run `pip install -r requirements.txt` to install python-chess and asciimatics
 2. Edit `srun_stockfish.sh` to adjust `srun` parameters for your environment.